 In the land of opportunity, pioneers make their way across the country in order to carve a life.
 Before they made their arduous journey, they had to make sure that they had everything they could possibly need to survive months of being cut off from everything.

-In my soon to be released book, The Prepper’s Cookbook: 300 Recipes to Turn Your Emergency Food into Nutritious, Delicious, Life-Saving Meals, I describe how homesteading, self-reliance, and what many of us call “prepping” is really neo-pioneerism.
+In The Prepper’s Cookbook, I describe how homesteading, self-reliance, and what many of us call “prepping” is really neo-pioneerism.
 When early Americans migrated westward, they had to adapt to a new environment, and their supplies had to be multi-functional.

 If you look at your food preps you have stored away, you will realize that we are very similar to our pioneer ancestors who were getting ready for their arduous journey.

-While helping my son with a history project on the great state of Oregon, I came across this website that had posted an actual article from the St. Joseph, Missouri Gazette dated March 19, 1847 listing the various food items that pioneers would need:
+While helping my son with a history project on the great state of Oregon, I came across this list of various food items that pioneers needed from an article in the St. Joseph, Missouri Gazette dated March 19, 1847.

 OUTFIT FOR OREGON